sara-service/webapp/README.md

 The code will be published soon.

 ## Project website & contact
-For more information, visit https://sara-service.org or contact us: "info" at "sara service domain name".
+For more information, visit https://sara-service.org or contact us: "info" at "sara-service dot org".